 Not putting their request in a written proposal.
 It’s too easy for a manager to give a knee-jerk, “No,” if the employee hasn’t spelled out a first-rate plan for how the work will get done under the new arrangement.
 Another big mistake is making their case based on personal reasons instead of positioning the bottom-line business benefits of the proposal.

-How can you predict whether your boss is likely to agree to a flexible schedule or not?
+How can you predict whether your boss is likely to accept or reject a request for a flexible schedule?

 In my experience with thousands of career professionals since the 1990s, I would say you have roughly an 80% chance of getting your request approved if you are a reliable, productive employee who presents a detailed professional proposal in writing to a manager for whom you’ve worked at least two years.